• Skip to main content

 This is the way my mother’s family makes it.
 I even found this exact recipe in a cookbook dated over 100 years old.

-This recipe is made with water and not baked.
+Made with water, not baked.
 We also make it on the stove, and the bread is NOT toasted.

 Piloncillo Substitute: